toddledev/figma-plugin/README.md

 When running the `dev` task, you can open `http://localhost:3000` to see the debug version of the UI.

 <img width="600" alt="Screenshot 2024-12-13 at 16 26 43" src="https://github.com/user-attachments/assets/427fb066-70e1-47bd-8718-51f7f4d83e35" />

-## Issues

-The Figma file for this README and icon is also open and welcome to changes!
-[Check it here.](https://www.figma.com/file/8buWpm6Mpq4yK9MhbkcdJB/Figma-to-Code)

-I took decisions thinking about how it would benefit the majority of people, but I can (and probably will!) be wrong many times.
-Found a bug?
-Have an idea for an improvement?
-Feel free to [add an issue](../../issues) or email me.
-Pull requests are also more than welcome.